Frank McLeod (1869-1960)

 The harbour was Tommy's playground and at the age of 13 he went to sea.
 He celebrated his 14th birthday across he world in Australia.
 By 1910 he was an experienced seaman.
 He had travelled the world, seen service in the Boer War, and had now decided to settle for a while in the Southern Hemisphere.
 Tom, and John Graham from Ness, Isle of Lewis, boarded the Terra Nova in Lyttleton Harbour, looking for work.
 There was only one position available and Tom got it.
 This was to be the first of three Antarctic adventures for the Stornoway seaman.

-On the return of the ill fated Scott Expedition in
+On the return of the ill fated Scott Expedition

-to Polar exploration.
+of his service to Polar exploration.

 Little is known about the details of McLeod's life.
 He was a lifelong bachelor, in 1923 he emigrated to Canada where initially he was a fisherman off Bell's Island for two years.
 He was a school caretaker for ten years and then later a night watchman.
 He lived in Kingston, Ontario.
 In 1947 he moved again to Rideaucrest eventually passing away in the House of Providence, Montreal Street, Kingston, a retirement home, on the 16th of December 1960.